efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 ## A Brief Word

-This lab session is intended to take up the entire course period and you are welcome to work through it at your own pace.
+This lab session is intended to take up a decent part of the course period and you are welcome to work through it at your own pace.
 At each step explore what is possible - change values, try things out.
 Your goal today is to really make this board work for you.

 Note - if you are feeling particularly explorative there are other things on the board you could look into ... a slider, accelerometer, temperature sensor, etc.  (Sensors we'll do next week).